Serve your Resposive Declaration

 Before you start

-Serving means another adult, not you, mails or hands a copy of your Responsive Declaration to your spouse.
+Serving means another adult, not you, mails or hands a copy of your Responsive Declaration to your spouse or child´s other parent.
 This person is your server.

 After delivering the papers, your server must sign a form saying they mailed or handed the papers.
 You file this form with the court.